nessakodo/DeployTokenizedBallot.ts-Group-8/README.md

 paste the command into the terminal. replace CONTRACT_ADDRESS with the address you got from the deployment step.
 BUY_AMOUNT is the amount of ether you are sending to the contract.
 Tokens are minted 1:1 with gwei so a BUY_AMOUNT of 0.01 would mint 10000000000000000 tokens

+this mints the tokens to whoever sends the transaction so mint address in not needed

-- yarn run ts-node ./scripts/BuyToken.ts CONTRACT_ADDRESS MINT_TO_ADDRESS BUY_AMOUNT
+- yarn run ts-node ./scripts/BuyToken.ts CONTRACT_ADDRESS BUY_AMOUNT

 #### Notes